 Why do singers use microphones?
 Singers will use microphones to capture their voices as audio for sound reinforcement or recording.
 By using microphones (in addition to other audio equipment such as amplifiers and loudspeakers), singers can effectively increase the perceived volume of their voice during live performance and audio playback.

 We should all be thankful for the technology of microphones and their role in helping singers be heard.
-From live concerts to recorded audio (on the radio, on vinyl, in our devices, etc.), microphones allow singers to be easily heard while performing naturally.
+From live concerts to recorded audio (on the radio, on vinyl, on our devices, etc.), microphones allow singers to be easily heard while performing naturally.

 Related My New Microphone article: